dawanda/cartograph/README.md

 ### match( path, [mixin] )

-Gets a `path` string and match it against each mapping in order until a match is found.
+Gets a `path` string and match it against each route in order until a match is found.
 If a matching route is found, it executes its callback function passing an object containing information about the request and the params.
 If a `mixin` object is provided, its properties are mixed in the request object (so that additional request info or params can be inserted).

-### matchLocation( [location] )
+### matchRequest( [request] )

-Similar to `match`, but it is meant to take an object similar to `window.location` (exposing a `pathname` property) as argument instead of a path string.
+Similar to `match`, but it takes as argument a request object exposing at least a `pathname` property.
 If no argument is provided, `window.location` is taken (this is the only case in which `Cartograph` makes a soft assumption of being in the browser).
-It also mixes into the request object the parsed query string params, as well as all properties of `location`, so that they become available to the callback.
-This method should usually be called upon page load and at every `pushState` call or `popstate` event.
+When building the object to be passed to the matched callback, it also mixes in it all the request properties and all the params parsed from the querystring (looked for in `request.search`), so that they become available to the callback.
+When used in the browser, this method should be called upon page load and whenever the location changes.

 ### draw( fn )